Aeration And Overseeding Benefits

 In summary, core aeration followed by over-seeding with a premium seed is highly recommended on all lawns.
 This lawn building process is nearly mandatory on lawns of predominantly Turf Type Fescue (TTF) grass and should take place annually, since “TTF” grass does not build density naturally.

-For details on various aeration techniques, check out the Turf Magazine article on the link below.
+For details on various aeration techniques, check out the Turf Magazine article.